brotkrueml/schema/Documentation/Developer/Breadcrumb.rst

 .. _breadcrumb-viewhelpers:

-Using The View Helpers
+Using the view helpers
 ======================

 .. index:: breadcrumbList view helper

-View Helper :html:`<schema:type.breadcrumbList>`
+View helper :html:`<schema:type.breadcrumbList>`
 ------------------------------------------------

 The schema markup can also be achieved by a view helper in a Fluid template: